tidbcloud/terraform-provider-tidbcloud/README.md

 ```

-Use `terraform show` or `terraform state show tidbcloud_cluster.example_cluste` to inspect the state of your resource.
-The former will show all the states. (all the resources and the data source)
+Use `terraform show` or `terraform state show tidbcloud_cluster.example_cluster` to inspect the state of your resource.
+The former will show all the states (all the resources and the data source).

 ```shell
 $ terraform state show tidbcloud_cluster.example_cluster